 The technologies that we develop will first be simulated in MATLAB and later validated, to a degree, in a testbed 5G gateway that will run in (almost) real time.
 This strategy is in the initial steps to an eventual field-deployable prototype.
-The technologies that emerge from the research team are first validated in terms of performance and scalability by simulation and then they will be integrated into a testbed gateway that will integrate 5G cellular networks with the heterogeneous world of IoT, D2D, M2M, WiFi, etc. This research testbed gateway will manage throughput [and latency], integrate security with the respective PHY (and other) layers, and working with similar nodes provide an ultra-reliable heterogeneous 5G network and provide a pathway to realize demonstration via functional prototype,.
+The technologies that emerge from the research team are first validated in terms of performance and scalability by simulation and then they will be integrated into a testbed gateway that will integrate 5G cellular networks with the heterogeneous world of IoT, D2D, M2M, WiFi, etc. This research testbed gateway will manage throughput (and latency), integrate security with the respective PHY (and other) layers, and working with similar nodes provide an ultra-reliable heterogeneous 5G network and provide a pathway to realize demonstration via functional prototype,.

 USF will develop a test bed that will be used to characterize the individual and integrated performance of the devices, the advanced communication and networking protocols, and the entire 5G platform.
-Performance metrics will include throughput, reliability, and other key performance indicator measurements.
-Initially, the gateway will be realized on a development platform such as TI or NXP using open-source code and have limited performance capabilities.
-These platforms allow access to the MAC layer and provide source code for the firmware/driver of the SoC platforms.
-For example, NXP provides the source code for a “simple” MAC, which is a MAC layer with limited functionality that we can use to test the algorithms for network reliability and failure recovery.
+Performance metrics will include throughput, outage probability, recovery time, and other key performance indicator measurements.
+Initially, the gateway will be realized on a software-defined radio (SDR) development platform which enables rapid prototyping.
+We will use an open-source software development platform along with hardware to test our algorithms. .
+These platforms allow access to the PHY and MAC layer functionalities, and provide source code for the software defined radio (SDR) platforms.
 In other words, it is possible to modify the functionality of these platforms to implement the protocols and algorithms to be developed in this project.

 As these technologies are further validated in a USF research gateway and scalability verified, it would be appropriate to consider a larger scale cooperative experiment involving entities that have access to larger networks and higher capacity platforms.